Further Maths - Reducible Differential Equations

 \[\frac{\text{d}y}{\text{d}x} = \frac{\text{d}y}{\text{d}u} \frac{\text{d}z}{\text{d}u}\]When completing a second-order reducible differential equations question, what is it useful to do at every step where you come up with a formula for a derivative (i.e. $\frac{\text{d}u}{\text{d}x} = \frac{1}{x}$ or $\frac{\text{d}y}{\text{d}x} = \frac{1}{x} \frac{\text{d}y}{\text{d}u}$?

-Box the result so that its easy to refer back to later.
+Box the result so that it’s easy to refer back to later.

 You’re completing a second-order reducible differential equations question and finding a nice form for $\frac{\text{d}^2y}{\text{d}x^2}$ in terms of $\frac{\text{d}y}{\text{d}u}$ and $\frac{\text{d}^2 y}{\text{d}u^2}$ is hard.
 What could you try instead to attempt it another way?